rodrigoscc/nurl.nvim/README.md

 | `:Nurl yank %` | Current buffer picker -> yank |
 | `:Nurl yank <filepath>` | File picker -> yank |

+When using `%` or `<filepath>`, if the file contains only one request, the action runs immediately without opening a picker.

 ## Request Format

 A request file returns a list of request tables: